ay-emma/resume_app/README.md

 The details page shows the descriptions of each sections.

+## App design

+Figma was used to design the app.
+[Link](https://www.figma.com/file/TcoawrWQXFvYypfEFUtIKt/Resume-App?node-id=18%3A106)

 ## Dependencies used

 Flutter riverpod is the only dependency used for state management. cupertino_icons comes by default with flutter.